 The Scheme's overall risk management program focuses on ensuring compliance with the Scheme's PDS and seeks to maximise the returns derived for the level of risk to which the Scheme is exposed.
-Financial risk management is carried out by Ausbil Investment Management Limited, as Investment Manager, under policies approved by the Board of Directors of the Responsible Entity ("the Board").
+Financial risk management is carried out by Ausbil Investment Management Limited, as the Investment Manager, under policies approved by the Board of Directors of the Responsible Entity ("the Board").

 The Scheme uses different methods to measure different types of risk to which it is exposed.
-These methods include sensitivity analysis in the case of price and interest rate risks, and maturity analysis for liquidity risk.
+These methods include sensitivity analysis in the case of price, interest rate and foreign exchange risks, and maturity analysis for liquidity risk.